Dashbloxx/chaotix/README.md

 * qemu (only for testing)
 * cpio
 Then, run the shell script `scripts/clean.sh` (run these scripts in the root directory of the project).
 This will clean everything for you.
 Then, run the command `export ARCH=i386`, which will tell the build script to build for the `i386` architecture (the x86_64 option is available, but is completely broken and being worked on).
 Then, run the `scripts/build.sh` shell script, which will build the kernel, the userspace binaries, and then make the initrd filesystem.
 After that, you can run the `scripts/run.sh` shell script (optionally) if you want to test Psychix.
 If you want to make a disk image (.iso) of Psychix, simply run the `scripts/cdrom.sh` shell script.
-We're basically assuming that you're running an operating system that runs using the Linux kernel, or an operating system that works nearly like UNIX, aswell as on an architecture that is compatible with the i386 architecture...
+We're basically assuming that you're running an operating system that runs using the Linux kernel, or an operating system that works nearly like UNIX, as well as on an architecture that is compatible with the i386 architecture.
 # Plans & checklist
 - [X] Unix sockets
 - [X] Serial driver